MysteryMachine/jobim/README.md

 ## Getting Started

 I'm almost finished releasing version 1.0 of this library.
-Once I do, I will provide a command along the lines of `lein jobim` to create a project with good defaults.
-Expect this soon.
+A lein template is coming really soon.

-If you're itching to use it now, clone the repository, and examine both the example project provided, and the `project.clj` file.
-To run the example, call `lein figwheel intro` from your command line.
+If you're itching to use it now, check out the examples below.

 `jobim` requires that the html file in which you are including the generated Javascript file has an element named jobim.
 It also requires that you include some very basic